Saima-Chaity/Color-Game-Project/README.md

 # Color-Game-Project

-This is my first project on git.
-I worked on this project during my course using html, css, bootstrap and javaScript.
+This is a JavaScript based game application.
+I worked on this project during my certification on Web Developer Bootcamp.
+It is an excellent game application using HTML, CSS, Bootstrap and JavaScript.